PatchworkBoy/TrowasoftControl/README.md

 * Row 8: Shapemaster triggers 1 thru 8.
 1 & 2 mapped to VCF.
 3 - 5 mapped to BGA VCAs for 8th / 16th / 32nd beat chopper effect.
 * (NB: Shapemaster PRO lets you hook shapemaster to your clock and sync it up)

-Warning: a quirk of the Stoermelder MIDI mapping plugin vs Trowasoft's changing display means you sometimes need to double tap buttons to toggle them in Sequencer mode - this happens using any MIDI controller.
+Warning: a quirk of the Stoermelder MIDI mapping plugin vs Trowasoft's changing display means you sometimes need to double tap buttons to toggle them in Sequencer mode after changing channels - this happens using any MIDI controller.
 In mixer mode, everything should work on first press.

 ![Trellis Surface](https://github.com/PatchworkBoy/TrowasoftControl/blob/2d93fae6dd7e0de539dddfe12de9ac80c5b626c4/media/MixControl.jpg)